 Quite often it happens that the illness occurs to more members in your dog’s family.
 Of course, if her family is unknown, there’s no way to tell if it’s a hereditary form or not.
 In Sarah’s case, it was hereditary.
 It appeared that her mother and two siblings came down with Addison too.

 Addison's Disease is one of the most underdiagnosed illnesses.
 Due to the diversity in ailments.
-When a vet has never seen the symptoms in real they might not make the connection between the different fall outs, it’s easily overlooked and then they see no reason to search for it through blood tests.
-So if your dog suffers from one or more of the following symptomes, make sure to mention Addison to your vet.
+When a vet has never seen the symptoms in real they might not make the connection to Addison.
+So if your dog suffers frequent from one of the following symptoms, make sure to mention Addison to your vet.